prajjawal05/transcoding/README.md

 5. It tries to instrument as many things as possible in a MongoDB collection.
 6. It logs information in a file along with the orchestration ID generated for each orchestration.

+#### Orchestrator Calculator

+There is a file called `OrchestratorCalculator.py`.
+It has a function which compares the compute charge and storage charge and returns which option should be preferred for saving cost.

 #### Constants

 `constants.py` has the details related to hosts and port used for document storage and object storage layer as well as any access keys if present.